KatKmiotek/web_dev_classes/module-4/notes.md

 ## Designer Role

 - A **designer** focuses on how a website looks and feels.
-- They create layouts, choose colors and fonts, and make sure the site is visually appealing and easy to use.
+- They create layouts, choose colours and fonts, and make sure the site is visually appealing and easy to use.
 - Designers often work closely with developers to turn their ideas into real web pages.

 ---